Games & Quizzes

 /wəˈT͟Hout/

-outside. without it being case that.
-Not with; not having.
+outside. without it being case that. in absence of.

 /sə(r)ˈprīz/